ghozihumamridho/glaucoma-detection-swin-Bahtera-Melaju/README.md

-# AI-Based Early Glaucoma Detection System
+# Automated Early Glaucoma Identification System (A.E.G.I.S.)

 An AI-powered application for early detection of glaucoma from fundus eye images using deep learning.